 Dr. Tropp resides in Lake Forest, Illinois, with his wife Anne and daughter Katie.

 Kane is a graduate of Lake Forest College where she developed her interest for communication and design.
-Kane's family moved from the Philippines to Los Angeles when she was a child, and always wanting to explore new places, she eventually moved to the midwest for college.
-She fell in love with Chicago and decided to stay.
+Kane moved to the midwest for college, fell in love with Chicago, and decided to stay.
 She now lives in Lincoln Park with her husband Patryk, and is excited to be back in Lake Forest and working with First Pres where she used to volunteer as a college student.
-She loves to swim, watch movies, read thrillers and go on food adventures!
-Kane is responsible for all internal and external communications for First Pres, including our website, social media, weekly emails, and monthly Faith Connections newsletter.
+She loves to swim, watch movies, read thrillers, and cook!
+Kane is responsible for all internal and external communications for First Pres, including our website, social media, and weekly emails.

 Patrick has been married for 21 years and has two children in college.
 He has completed an MBA from University of Phoenix and has completed graduate work at the University of Illinois Urbana-Champaign.
 He also has a Bachelor degree in Accounting from Western Michigan University.
 In his spare time he enjoys doing home improvement projects around the house.

 Cat joined First Pres in early 2018.
 He enjoys riding his bicycle and playing with his dogs.
 He also spends his free time gardening!
-Cat has been married to his wife for 29 years and has three children.
+Cat lives with his wife and their three children.

-Guillermo has been married for 17 years, and have 2 girls, and 2 Shih Tzu dogs.
+Guillermo is married, has two daughters, and two Shih Tzu dogs.
 He enjoys cooking, and spending time with his family and dogs in different activities.
 God saved his life from cancer, and now he is glad to serve in First Presbyterian Church.